SFH-Foundation/sfhfoundation/docs/books/poetry-aphorisms/look-again.md

+---
 title: Look Again

-description: Look Again invites us to cast our sight beyond things as they appear to be.
-Insight.
-The most consistent need of every human being is to know the Truth or Reality and its permanency, hidden behind infinite varieties of appearances and existences.
+description: Look Again invites us to cast our sight beyond things as they appear to be, moving ever closer towards insight into the nature of our reality.
+image: books.poetry-aphorisms/img/look-again.jpg
+---

 # Look Again